wandersick/ws-dynamic-group/README.md

   * For example, the below sets of the script (scriptDir) can be created, each scheduled to run as required
     * C:\ws-dynamic-group\1, C:\ws-dynamic-group\2, C:\ws-dynamic-group\3...
 * The script may be scheduled using built-in Task Scheduler of Windows or any other preferred way of start-up
+* If Backup (Before) and Backup (After) are required but it is undesired to run them along with the Main Logic (increases processing time), a separate script may be used and scheduled solely for the Backup sections to run separately